Mathematical, Physical, and Life Sciences

 - Models of Computation: the finite-state machine.
 Deterministic finite automata and regular languages.
 Non-deterministic finite automata, and equivalence with DFA.
 Closure properties of regular languages.
 Regular expressions.
 The pumping lemma.
 The Myhill-Nerode Theorem.
 Context-free grammars.
 Pushdown automata.
 The Turing machine.
 Church's Thesis.
 Decision problems and undecidability.
 The halting problem.

 - Computer-Aided Formal Verification: introduction to computer-aided formal verification.
-Modelling sequential systems as labelled transition systems (Kripke structures).
+Modelling sequential systems as labeled transition systems (Kripke structures).
 Linear time properties.
 Linear temporal logic (LTL).
 Computation tree logic (CTL) and CTL*.
 Model checking CTL.
 Model checking LTL.
 Counterexamples and witnesses.
 Binary decision diagrams (BDD).
 Symbolic model checking.
 Model checking with SAT, bounded model checking.
 Completeness thresholds and k-induction.
 Craig interpolation.
 Equivalences and abstractions.
 Decision procedures in model checking.
 Practical, industrial-scale verification; present challenges

 - Algorithms: amortised analysis; Disjoint sets / union-find; Binary search trees (Red-Black trees, splay trees); Max flow and min cut in networks; applications; Linear programming; NP-hardness; Approximation algorithms; Fixed-parameter tractability; Exponential algorithms; Stable matching.